igaster/laravel-theme/README.md

 ## Defining themes

-Heads up: Defining a theme is completly optional.
+Heads up: Defining a theme is completely optional.
 You may not touch the config file as long as the defaults fits you!
 If you want more control then you can define your themes in the `themes` array in [config/themes.php](https://github.com/igaster/laravel-theme/blob/master/src/config.php).
 The format for every theme is very simple:

 ```php
 // Select a name for your theme